Finding 6 — State policy as the lever

 So what

 For Secretaries of State.
-Your state's current policy score sits on the scatterplot above.
+Your state's current policy score places it in one of the access groups above (and on the full scatter, if you expand it).
 A one-unit move up the policy score is associated with an average youth-turnout change consistent with the literature ranges.
 State-Gap Explorer and Finding 3 let you identify which specific barrier is most cited by your state's non-registrants, directing attention to the policy that addresses that barrier.

 For foundation officers.
-Policy-reform grantmaking sits at the $0-$5 per-marginal-voter end of the ROI catalog — dramatically lower than programmatic GOTV — because the per-cycle cost amortizes once the policy is in force.
+Policy-reform grantmaking sits at the $0-$5 per-marginal-voter end of the ROI catalog — dramatically lower than programmatic get-out-the-vote (GOTV) — because the per-cycle cost amortizes once the policy is in force.[13][14][15]
 The evidence strongest for same-day registration and mail-ballot expansion.

 For the public.
 Where you live meaningfully shapes how much time, paperwork, and pre-planning it takes to register and vote.
 State policy variation is not about candidate preference; it is about the operational cost of participation.

 Methodology.
 Policy score from NCSL as of 2026-04; effective dates backfilled from state statute citations (see data/external/ncsl_laws/).
-State-year panel combines CPS-calibrated turnout rates (Census P20 methodology), McDonald VEP benchmarks, and NCSL policy flags.
+State-year panel combines CPS-calibrated turnout rates (Census P20 methodology), McDonald voting-eligible population (VEP) benchmarks, and NCSL policy flags.
 Correlational findings are state-year level; individual-level causal claims require within-state pre/post designs or the peer-reviewed literature cited above.
 Full provenance: methodology page.